 Current UNO Centers & Institutes

-The Advanced Materials Research Center (AMRI) is a multidisciplinary institute that provides a unique environment integrating academic, private, and government sectors in the conception and development of novel research programs.
+The Advanced Materials Research Institute (AMRI) is a multidisciplinary institute that provides a unique environment integrating academic, private, and government sectors in the conception and development of novel research programs.
 The general focus of AMRI researchers is on materials science and nanotechnology.

 Director: Dr. John Wiley